freedombox/FreedomBox/CONTRIBUTING.md

   to a [Developer Certificate of Origin](http://developercertificate.org/).
 * If (part of) your code changes were inspired or plainly copied from another source, please indicate this in the PR, so the reviewer can handle it.
+* If your PR is not ready for merging yet, the title of your PR must start with `WIP:`
 * Have fun contributing :)